-- Construction of steel atrium across the three buildings. - Installation of tower crane to the roof of 345 George Street to allow the general material handling of the project. - Relocation of the 345 building cooling towers to the roof of 363 George Street. - Services upgrades to the 345 George Street and atrium of 363 George Street. - Feature lighting to be programmed based on movement and activity within the lobby. - Concrete slab infill throughout 345 George to provide additional lettable area for ISPT. - Construction of high end retail tenancies for the precinct. - Escalators and lifts with architectural metal cladding. - Feature stone work to lobby.
+- Construction of Steel Atrium across the three buildings. - Installation of tower crane to the roof of 345 George Street to allow the general material handling of the project. - Relocation of the 345 building cooling towers to the roof of 363 George Street. - Services upgrades to the 345 George Street and Atrium of 363 George Street. - Feature lighting to be programmed based on movement and activity within the lobby.
+(Also relevant to events). - Concrete slab infill throughout 345 George to provide additional lettable area for ISPT. - Construction of high end retail tenancies for the precinct. - Escalators and Lifts with architectural metal cladding. - Feature stone work to lobby.